 Teeth may be aligned poorly because the dental arch is small and/or the teeth are large.
 The bone and gums over the roots of extremely crowded teeth may become thin and recede as a result of severe crowding.
-Impacted teeth (teeth that should have come in, but have not), poor biting relationships and undesirable appearance may all result from crowding.
+Impacted teeth (teeth that should have come in, but have not), poor biting relationships, and undesirable appearance may all result from crowding.
 Overcrowding also leads to crooked teeth as the permanent teeth come into place.

 Overjet Or Protruding Upper Teeth